Built-in types represent fundamental kinds of data such as numeric

 Functions that normally accept input arguments of the same class as the superclass.

-When you define a subclass of a built-in class, the subclass inherits all built-in class methods.
-In addition, MATLAB provide a number of built-in functions as subclass methods.
+When you define a subclass of a built-in class, the subclass inherits all the methods defined by that built-in class.
+MATLAB also provides additional methods to subclasses of built-in classes that override several built-in functions.

-However, built-in functions that work on built-in classes behave differently with subclasses.
+Built-in functions and methods that work on built-in classes can behave differently when called with subclasses of built-in classes.
 Their behavior depends on which function you are using and whether your subclass defines properties.

-When you call an inherited method on a subclass of a built-in class, the result of that call depends on the nature of the operation performed by the method.
+When you call an inherited method on a subclass of a built-in class, the result depends on the nature of the operation performed by the method.
 The behaviors of these methods fit into several categories.

 Operations on data values return objects of the superclass.

 addition on two subclass objects, MATLAB adds the numeric values

 Operations on the orientation or structure of the